Jiankun0830/Doodle-Jumper/README.md

 Arithmetic Logic Unit
 ======================

-Our game make use of the following ALU functions, including three dunctions added by ourselves.
+Our game make use of the following ALU functions, including three functions added by ourselves.

 ALUFN  | Operation | Type    | Description
 ------ | --------- | ------- | ------------------